NamelessCoder/recipes/Cuvette/README.md

 When making an oven roast, making an AwesomeSauce is excessively easy.
 Take the cooking juice you saved up while cooking the roast, add about the same volume of milk (or use water here and add some cream later if you have cream), put it all in a sauce pan and start heating it up.
 When the sauce is close to boiling, thicken it with a mixture of corn starch and water which you whipped up separately.
-If you don't have corn starch, regular wheat flower can be used in a pinch.
+If you don't have corn starch, regular wheat flour can be used in a pinch.
 Pour the starch/flour mixture slowly into the sauce until it reaches the consistency you want.

 ![Consistency](Step13.jpg)